Becoming a Vendor

 To become a SFMA member you must be an authentic producer, at least 18 years old, residing and producing your product within Saratoga, Washington, Schenectady or Rensselaer Counties in New York State.

-Summer market applications will be accepted the last two weeks of January; Winter market applications will be accepted the first two weeks of August.
-Annual (membership year is from May 1 – April 30) dues ($125) must accompany the application.
+In 2015, summer market applications are being accepted from January 15 through February 15; winter market applications will be accepted the first two weeks of August.
+Annual dues of $125 must accompany the application, for the membership year running from May 1 – April 30.
 Members must attend membership meetings and participate in the work-share program.

 SFMA membership provides the privilege to attend and vote at membership meetings, run for office and apply for a stall at a SFMA Market.
 Membership does not guarantee you a place at any market.